Services

 Professional Working Artists as Instructors

-Portfolio Development is co-taught by a team of world-class artists, who students gain access to every step of the way.
+Portfolio Development is co-taught by a team of world-class artists.

 Learn from Top-tier Guest Artists

-Six world-renowned artists and directors visit this class every semester.
-Gain access to their craft, process, and industry wisdom.
+World-renowned artists and directors visit this class every semester.

 Build Your Portfolio